icaps2023/icaps2023.github.io/content/calls/partnership_call.md

 - Access to opt-in database of attendee contact information who are interested in being recruited
 - Exhibition Space (2 x 3 m)
 - 2 Complimentary registrations allowing access to all conference events
-- Optional company name and logo displayed on Best Demo Award
 - Choose one of the named events/awards

 ### Bronze Partner: 25000 - 74999 CZK (1100 - 3399 USD)